 Applicants will be considered only after all of the following materials are submitted:

-• A TOEFL score of 550 or computer based score of 213 or internet based score of 79-80 is required of students from non-English-speaking countries.
+- A TOEFL paper based test (PBT) score of 550 or computer based (CBT) score of 213 or internet based (iBT) score of 79-80 is required of students from non-English-speaking countries.
 A copy is acceptable.
 An interview in English may be required.

 Admissions Process